 (from a department to the department head) the order in which you upsert a new department and new department head is:

 - 1. Employee - 2.
 Department

-The foreign surrogate key reference is contained in the Department table in the cache.
+The foreign surrogate key reference is contained in the cache table used to hold the data for the Department MBO.

-For a one-to-many relationship between:
+• For a one-to-many relationship between: